srguiwiz/nrvr-commander/README.md

-Even though at first made and maybe most useful with a certain brand Linux, and a certain brand machine virtualization, some of the code here is useful for automation with other operating systems, physical machines, etc.
+Even though at first made and maybe most useful with a certain brand Linux, and a certain brand machine virtualization, code here is useful for automation with other operating systems, physical machines, etc.